jeromeetienne/AR.js/README.md

 # Futures
 - add webworkers
 - add the nft
 - handle sensor fusion with the IMU ?
+Assume that the marker is fixed in space
 - marker removal in the video - https://twitter.com/jerome_etienne/status/838584931009835009
 - dynamic multiple markers
+- put the video in the webgl (and not the dom), as an options

 # Ideas
 - AR Gaming - https://www.youtube.com/watch?v=EmGGGzibGok